oumarkme/TSDFGS/README.md

 ```

 ## Example dataset
-An example data provided for testing this package.
-The rice genome data was published by [Zhao et al. (2011)](https://doi.org/10.1038/ncomms1467) in their research.
-Raw dataset is available at the [Rice Diversity website](http://www.ricediversity.org/data/).
-Pre-arranged dataset is available in this GitHub repository and you may loaded in R by
+An example of data provided for testing this package.
+Zhao et al. (2011) published the rice genome data in their research.
+The raw dataset is available on the [Rice Diversity website](http://www.ricediversity.org/data/).
+The pre-arranged dataset is available in this GitHub repository, and you may be loaded in R by

 ``` r
 download.file("https://github.com/oumarkme/TSDFGS/raw/main/data/geno.rda", "geno.rda")